jimmo/ncss-embedded/chapters/6-radio-files-plotting.md

 The micro:bit includes a Bluetooth Low Energy (BLE) radio.
 From MicroPython, we don't have access to most of the BLE functionality, but we can use the radio to send and receive small *packets* of data.

 If you've listened to an AM or FM radio station, you'll hear them referred to by their frequency.
-For example, Triple J in Sydney is 105.7 MHz.
-Similar for television stations, mobile phones, etc. By broadcasting at different frequencies, they can transmit at the same time without interference. micro:bits use an area of the spectrum at 2.4GHz called the ISM band, and they can use 84 different channels all at slightly different frequencies.
+For example, Triple J in Sydney transmits on the frequency 105.7 MHz.
+This is the same for television stations, mobile phones, etc. By broadcasting at different frequencies, they can transmit at the same time without interfering with each other. micro:bits use a band of the frequency spectrum between 2.4GHz and 2.5GHz called the ISM band, which is split into 84 different channels.

 Much like a radio station, *packets* are broadcast to all nearby micro:bits that are listening on that channel.
 As a result we don't need to pair micro:bits as long as they are all set to send and receive messages on the same channel.